Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Do follow us in our fb, twitter to get the latest posts.

 The spectrum auction process started last year for the remaining frequency in 900 MHz, 1800 MHz, and 2100 MHz band.
-But the process was on hold due to the court’s intervention at first and then due to the Ncell’s CGT case, which is almost settled now.
+But the process was on hold due to the court’s intervention at first and then due to the Ncell’s CGT case.

-As the telecom operators need to clear all the pending dues to be eligible, the top two telecom operators Ntc and Ncell applied for the first spectrum auction in Nepal.
+As the telecom operators needed to clear all the pending dues to be eligible, the top two telecom operators Ntc and Ncell applied for the first spectrum auction in Nepal.

 The base price of per 1 MHz bandwidth in 1800 MHz was Rs 3 crore and 60 lakhs.